 Proof of the tax exemption and proof of the investment unit inventory issued by the institution maintaining the securities account must be enclosed with the application.
-The proof of the investment unit inventory is an official certificate showing the number/value of units held by the investor throughout the calendar year and the date and amount of purchases and sales of units during the calendar year.
+The proof of the investment unit inventory is an official certificate of the scope of units held by the investor throughout the calendar year and the date and scope of the purchase and sale of units during the calendar year.